Critical Junctions:

 Conference News

-The ASA's 2025 Conference is hosted by the Department of African Studies & Anthropology (DASA), within the College of Arts and Law, at the University of Birmingham.
+The ASA's 2025 Conference was hosted by the Department of African Studies & Anthropology (DASA), within the College of Arts and Law, at the University of Birmingham.
 Founded in 1963 as an interdisciplinary Centre of West African Studies, Birmingham anthropologists have always worked closely with scholars in allied disciplines.
 While we remain committed to close collaboration with colleagues from African institutions, our anthropological research is increasingly global, with particular strengths in the anthropology of gender relations, religious coexistence, economic life, migration, and popular culture.

 We are grateful to the University of Birmingham’s College of Arts and Law for its sponsorship.